Sieabah/cmsc-435/proj3/README.txt

 Description:
-This project is an implementation of the Graphics Pipeline with Vertex Processing, Rasterization, and Blending.
+This project is an implementation of the Graphics Pipeline with Vertex Processing, Rasterization, Fragment Processing, and Blending.

+I use Eigen for my Matrix math instead of VectorXD from the class.
+This requires the ability for your user on GL to access my public directory for my CPP Includes.
+ If for some reason you don't have access please don't ding my grade.
+The professor has requested me to not include Eigen in the repo and link it this way.
+I did get permission to use it though.

+The Makefile should correctly compile.

 How to use:
 -Compile: make